DoktorVati/CameraLaw/README.md

 # CameraLaw
-This is a prototype demo representing what was made for Camera law.
+This is a prototype demo that was made for Camera law that is based in Denver, Colorado.

 Led the development and design of a multi-page interactive prototype website to provide the law firm with a visual representation of potential design ideas to guide their final decisions.